ThomDietrich/SenseoWifi/README.md

 ## Features

-After implementing the steps below your Senseo will offer the following new features:
+After implementing the steps below your Senseo coffee machine will offer the following new features:

-- Inform about the current state (Standby, Brewing, ...) of the machine
+- Inform about the current state (Standby, Brewing, ...) of the machine via Wifi/MQTT
-- Notify about an empty water tank
+- Notify about an empty water tank via Wifi/MQTT
-- Remote control the machine via MQTT
+- Remote control the machine via Wifi/MQTT commands
-- Go through a complete brewing cycle automatically (Turn on, brew, turn off)
+- Go through a complete brewing cycle automatically (Turn on, brew, turn off) upon Wifi/MQTT command
-- Over-the-air (OTA) firmware update
 - Audio feedback via a built-in speaker (optional)
 - Detect a cup via an optical sensor (optional)
-- Collect usage statistics
+- Collect usage statistics, e.g. stored in InfluxDB and vidualized in Grafana

 ## Hardware Modification

 The first challenge of this project is to hack the Senseo machine electronics.
 You need to solder and connect a custom PCB to the machine.
-In the end the PCB will not be visible from the outside, powered from the inside, connected via Wi-Fi and programmed via OTA.
+In the end the PCB will not be visible from the outside, powered from the inside, connected via Wi-Fi and programmed over-the-air (OTA).

 **⚠⚠⚠ Attention!
 For your own safety do not connect AC power while opened up. ⚠⚠⚠**